The linkages between QuickBooks objects are typically complex. The Following explains one of those scenarios.

 Now, let us see what is returned from the QuickBooks SDK for this data for each of the object calls.

-The above XML is a part of the response that is received for the Bill request.
+The above XML is a part of the response that is received in the Bill request.
 It has the Vendor Credit and the BillPaymentCheck information.

 2. Vendor Credit